 Keep your room quiet, cool, and dark or use a dim light if needed.

 Taking a hot bath or use relaxation techniques like yoga also helps in good quality sleep

-Consult a sleep specialist for excessive snoring or choking episodes in the night as they may be symptoms of Obstructive Sleep apnoea for which a sleep study may be done
+Consult a pulmonologist in Delhi for sleep apnea treatment in Delhi and for excessive snoring or choking episodes in the night as they may be symptoms of Obstructive Sleep apnoea for which a sleep study may be done

 If you are looking for the best sleep disorder treatment, Visit Manipal Hospital, the best pulmonology hospital in Delhi, they have the best sleep therapist in Delhi who focuses on the diagnosis and management of sleep-disordered breathing, narcolepsy and hypersomnias.